MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-Q-Equipment-Construction-Materials-Specifications-Approval/part-160-Lifesaving-Equipment/subpart-160.176-Inflatable-Lifejackets/section-160.176-4.md

 ##### § 160.176-4 Incorporation by reference. #####

-(a) Certain material is incorporated by reference into this part with the approval of the Director of the Federal Register in accordance with 5 U.S.C.
-552(a).
-To enforce any edition other than that specified in paragraph (b) of this section, the Coast Guard must publish a notice of change in the Federal Register and make the material available to the public.
-All approved material is on file at Coast Guard Headquarters.
-Contact Commandant (CG-ENG-4), Attn: Lifesaving and Fire Safety Division, U.S. Coast Guard Stop 7509, 2703 Martin Luther King Jr. Avenue, SE., Washington, DC 20593-7509.
-You may also inspect this material or at the National Archives and Records Administration (NARA).
-For information on the availability of this material at NARA, call 202-741-6030, or go to: *http://www.archives.gov/federal\_register/code\_of\_federal\_regulations/ibr\_locations.html.* All material is available from the sources listed below.
+(a) Certain material is incorporated by reference into this part with the approval of the Director of the Federal Register under 5 U.S.C.
+552(a) and 1 CFR part 51.
+All approved incorporation by reference (IBR) material is available for inspection at Coast Guard Headquarters and at the National Archives and Records Administration (NARA).
+Contact the Coast Guard at: Commandant (CG-ENG-4), U.S. Coast Guard Stop 7509, 2703 Martin Luther King Jr. Avenue SE, Washington, DC 20593-7509; or email *typeapproval@uscg.mil* or visit *https://www.dco.uscg.mil/CG-ENG-4/.* For information on the availability of this material at NARA, email: *fr.inspection@nara.gov,* or go to: *www.archives.gov/federal-register/cfr/ibr-locations.html.* The material may be obtained from the sources in the following paragraphs of this section.

 (b) ASTM International, 100 Barr Harbor Drive, P.O.
 Box C700, West Conshohocken, PA 19428-2959, 877-909-2786, *http://www.astm.org.*